SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 The last information on this tile is the number of **Sites With Anonymous Sharing**.
 The drill opens the **Anonymous Sharing view** on the Sites Overview screen.
 Here, only workspaces with the external sharing settings set to **'Anyone'** are displayed.

-## Access and Lifecycle Management
+## Access Review & Lifecycle Management

 The **Access** and **Lifecycle Management** tiles show the progress of current automated tasks.